dataluscorp/browser/browser/components/touchbar/docs/index.rst

    *     @param {string} input.title
    *            The lookup key for the button's localized text title.
    *     @param {string} input.image
-   *            A URL pointing to an SVG internal to Firefox.
+   *            A URL pointing to an SVG internal to Datalus.
    *     @param {string} input.type
    *            The type of Touch Bar input represented by the object.
    *            Must be a value from kInputTypes.